-- an enclosed space greater than 6" in length, such as a wall or ceiling. - If CPVC is used to meet these requirements, the balance may be installed with approved PVC pipe. - If Polypropylene or Stainless Steel is used to meet these requirements, the balance of the vent run MUST be installed with the same material. - Failure to comply with these requirements could result in property damage, severe personal injury, or death.
+- If CPVC is used to meet these requirements, the balance may be installed with approved PVC pipe. - If Polypropylene or Stainless Steel is used to meet these requirements, the balance of the vent run MUST be installed with the same material. - Failure to comply with these requirements could result in property damage, severe personal injury, or death.